Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 # Manage the connections

-Establish a connection to InfluxDB to be able to write data from your MySQL database to an InfluxDB database, and subsequently create InfluxDB time series.
+Establish a connection to InfluxDB in order to write data from your databases to InfluxDB at regular time intervals using an InfluxDB time series.

-[comment]: <> (Ist es das Gleiche, write data from MySQL DB to InfluxDB und create an InfluxDB time series?)

-The InfluxDB driver is available in two different versions.
+The InfluxDB driver is preinstalled with the *Database and reporting* module and is available in two different versions.
 Depending on the driver version, the credentials differ.
-All necessary credentials to establish the connection are provided by InfluxDB.
+All necessary credentials to establish the connection are available by InfluxDB.
 For detailed information, see [InfluxDB](https://docs.influxdata.com/influxdb/v2.6/).

-[comment]: <> (Zusätzlich auf https://docs.influxdata.com/influxdb/v2.6/api-guide/ verweisen?)

-Connections can be created and edited.
+The connections can be created and edited.

-[comment]: <> (Löschen nicht möglich?
-Enable/disable/sync nicht nötig?)

 ## Create a connection

-Create a connection to InfluxDB to be able to write data from your MySQL database to an InfluxDB database.
+Create a connection to InfluxDB to be able to write data from your databases to InfluxDB.

 ### Add a connection